WELCOME TO THE WEBSITE OF

 PIRBRIGHT PARISH COUNCIL

 Pirbright Parish, in the borough of Guildford, has an area of some 1902 hectares (4711 acres), with a total population of 3691 (census 2011).
-1493 of the population live in the village with the remainder living in outlying settlements and in the military area to the north of the railway.
+1493 of the population were recorderd as resident in the village with the remainder living in outlying settlements and in the military area to the north of the railway.

 The village is almost entirely surrounded by heathland, much of it owned and used by the MoD.

-Alternatively please call in at the Green Hut Meeting Room, which is open to the public on Monday and Thursday mornings, 10am - Noon or at Talk Shop, when you can meet parish councillors and the borough and county councillors, on the first Monday of each month at 7.30pm.
+Alternatively please call in at the Green Hut Meeting Room, which is adjacent to Lord Pirbright's Hall.
+It is open to the public on Monday and Thursday mornings, 10am - Noon and at meetings of the Parish Council.

 It is the aim of Pirbright Parish Council to promote the health, vitality and well being of the community within the Parish, to protect and enhance the environment of our village, the countryside in which we are situated and the quality of life for our residents and visitors.
 The Parish Council aims through our work to encourage community engagement, promote inclusion and support the activities, life chances and aspirations of our community.